dandi/dandi-archive/doc/design/embargo-mvp.md

   For every `Asset` with an `EmbargoedAssetBlob` in the dandiset, convert the `EmbargoedAssetBlob` into an `AssetBlob` by moving the data from the embargo bucket to the public bucket.
   These could be >5GB, so the [multipart copy API](https://docs.aws.amazon.com/AmazonS3/latest/userguide/CopyingObjectsMPUapi.html) must be used.
+  The ETag and checksum must remain undisturbed; the only change should be where the data is stored.
   Once finished, the `access` metadata field on the dandiset will be updated to `OpenAccess` and `embargo_status` is set to `PUBLIC`.

   Before copying data, check if an existing `AssetBlob` with the same checksum has been uploaded already (this would have happened after uploading the embargoed data).